 - Do they have a mentor?
 Do they have a group of colleagues that they go to with questions?
 Are they connected to a community of OG professionals?

 - Is anyone holding them accountable for the quality of the service they provide?

 - Do they receive ongoing professional development, such as attending conferences, workshops, and lectures that give them further training in strategies, language structure, best practices and current research?

 Should they have a college degree?

 Not necessarily.
-Most colleges and universities do not give pre-service teachers the background and training they need.
+Most colleges and universities do not give pre-service teachers the background and training they need in structured literacy and phonics.
 Even if a teacher has a master’s or doctoral degree in reading, it doesn’t mean they understand the structure of the English language and how to teach it to students in an effective manner.
 There are many excellent OG practitioners who have a degree that doesn’t relate to education at all.
 What’s critical is that a teacher have training from a recognized program whether it’s through a college or university or not.
 The International Dyslexia Association (IDA) provides a list of undergraduate and graduate programs that have met industry standards.
 All of the credentialing organizations listed here require applicants to have a BA.